AndroidPatch/APatchDocs/docs/en/faq.md

 Please read [How to write KPM](https://github.com/bmax121/KernelPatch/blob/main/doc/zh-CN/module.md) for more information.

-## The relationship of APatch and KernelPatch
+## What is the relationship of APatch and KernelPatch?

 APatch depends on KernelPatch.
 It inherits all of its capabilities and has been expanded.